noahwilliamshaffer/CyberTeam/PROJECT_COMPLETE.md

 - [ ] Replace sample blog posts with real content

 ### **Branding Updates:**
-- [ ] Update company name from "CyberSecure Pro" to your brand
+- [ ] Update company name from "Sentinel Shield LLC" to your brand (if different)
 - [ ] Modify color scheme in `tailwind.config.ts` if desired
 - [ ] Replace logo and brand elements
 - [ ] Update meta descriptions and SEO content